People

 Before his career in teaching and learning, Adam was an Assistant Professor of History at Princeton University, where he taught and published on the European Renaissance.
 He holds a Ph.D. in History from Harvard University and an M.St. from Oxford.

-The CTL Faculty Advisory Committee meets twice each semester and includes representatives from each school and division to ensure a wide array of perspectives.
-This is a valuable opportunity to share your insights, address pressing issues, and contribute to enhancing our support for faculty across the campus.
+The CTL Advisory Committee meets twice each semester and includes representatives from each school to ensure a wide array of perspectives.
+This is a valuable opportunity to share your insights, address pressing issues, and contribute to enhancing our support for instructors across the campus.
 If you are interested in joining the Committee or would like more information, please email the CTL.

 Member Division, School, or Office